buttercup/dropbox-client/README.md

 Dropbox is an integral part of the Buttercup platform as it's used by a huge amount of users to store all kinds of data - including Buttercup vault files.
 Having a functional, portable and reliable Dropbox client interface is critical to the platform's stability, and currently the official Dropbox SDK is lacking in terms of quality and stability.

 This library is a barebones HTTP client that makes requests directly to Dropbox's HTTP API using a token (handled externally - this library will not be responsible for fetching them).
 The result is a tiny, portable script that is reliable and simple to understand.
-It uses [axios](https://github.com/axios/axios) to perform requests, which has been proven to be a stable cross-platform library perfect for this purpose.
+It uses [cowl](https://github.com/perry-mitchell/cowl) to perform requests, which is designed to work similarly across multiple platforms.

 ## Installation